 Now, you may have noticed that there are only three stuffed chicken breasts but the recipe calls for four.
 Well, that’s all that came in the package.
 Here’s how much of the stuffing was left over which would easily fill a fourth breast:

 I set up two zone cooking, with heat on one side and nothing on the other.
-In this case, the two left burners are on and the ones on the right aren’t.
+In this case, the two left burners of my gas grill are on and the ones on the right aren’t.
 With charcoal, put the coals on one side of the grill and have nothing on the other.
 I gave each stuffed chicken breast a liberal coating of coarse salt on each side and then placed it skin side down on the hot side of the grill:

 Grill the stuffed chicken breasts over the high heat until the skin is nicely browned and then place the grilled chicken on the side with no heat, or in this case, I put it on the convenient upper rack: